 The Board of Directors reserves the right to refuse any applicant in order to maintain a balance between growers/producers and crafts and to ensure product diversity at our market.

 Because we are a Farmers Market our focus is on produce.
-We do accept a limited number of craft vendors.
+However, we do accept a limited number of craft vendors if we meet certain guidelines .
 Here’s what you need to know: